RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Use cover image if 3D box is missing**

 Whether to use the 2D box cover as fallback if the 3D box image is missing for the game.

+**Include physical media image**

+Whether to include the image of the physical media used to distribute the game, for example a cartridge, diskette, tape, CD-ROM etc.

 **Offline generator**